LukeShortCloud/rootpages/src/unix_distributions/steamos.rst

 -  ... (also known as the Quick Access Menu [QAM]) > (move down to the bottom and select the new power plug icon) > (move to the right and select the shop icon to install plugins)

 [12][13]

+AutoFlatpaks
+^^^^^^^^^^^^

+This plugin can update all or specific Flatpaks.
+It can also uninstall Flatpaks.
+By default, updates are manual.
+Automatic updates can be scheduled to run on a specific interval of days, hours, and/or minutes.
+[16]

+Enable automatic updates:

+-  SETTINGS > Unattended Upgrades: Yes

+Disable notifications:

+-  NOTIFICATIONS

+   -  Toast: No
+   -  Sound: No

 DeckMTP
 ^^^^^^^